cropsinsilico/Soybean-BioCro/README.md

 # Soybean-BioCro

 The code in this repository reproduces the results in Matthews et al. Soybean-BioCro: A semi-mechanistic model of soybean growth.
+Submitted to in silico Plants.

 The version of BioCro associated with this manuscript is included as a submodule in this repository.
 To clone this repository with the submodule using the following github command:

 `git clone --recurse-submodules https://github.com/cropsinsilico/Soybean-BioCro.git`

-See the BioCro README to install BioCro.
+See the [BioCro README](https://github.com/ebimodeling/biocro/tree/5cbccbf9f0832e2a2be0a91a41a3f7048782b3cb#readme) to install BioCro.

 To run an example run of Soybean-BioCro use the following command after installing the BioCro package: